Understanding The Critical Role Of CPR In Saving Lives During Water-Related Emergencies

 • Make the most of your knowledge for the greater good

 While discussing difficult hypothetical situations with the learners, you can use your theoretical and practical knowledge to help them find realistic solutions.
-Additionally, you can make use of your knowledge by making sure local man-made water bodies are being taken care of.
+Additionally, you can make use of your expertise by making sure local man-made water bodies are being taken care of.

 As a lifeguard instructor or pool instructor, you can educate the local community about do’s and don’ts around water bodies.
 Your knowledge can greatly help humankind.